Kenneth Grant Fraser: A clear missionary strategy

-The way the church developed in Moru country resulted from the strategy that Dr Fraser applied, interacting with the nature of the culture of the Moru people, and guided by the Holy Spirit.
-Dr Fraser's strategy reflected his experience as a soldier, together with his skills as a doctor, a teacher and a preacher.
+The way the church developed in Moru country resulted from the strategy that Fraser applied, interacting with the nature of the culture of the Moru people, and guided by the Holy Spirit.
+Fraser's strategy reflected his experience as a soldier, together with his skills as a doctor, a teacher and a preacher.
 The work he was involved in shows an understanding of the completeness of man combined with a clear strategy of reaching out to the people God had given him to work with.
-Dr Fraser was a strong man with a strong character, and as a keen hunter had important characteristics respected by the Moru people.
+Fraser was a strong man with a strong character, and as a keen hunter had important characteristics respected by the Moru people.
 He was also seen by them as someone who was close to God.

-As a medical doctor, Dr. Fraser began work on the hospital immediately he arrived, so that he managed to complete the first temporary buildings within five months of arrival.
+As a medical doctor, Fraser began work on the hospital immediately he arrived, so that he managed to complete the first temporary buildings within five months of arrival.
 Even before the hospital building was completed the Frasers began to build a small temporary school building, and started teaching a few boys.
 Alongside they started preaching and bringing the gospel.

-An important part of Dr Fraser's strategy was moving out from the centre into the whole of the Moru, and neighbouring Jur and Avokaya areas, and he did this as soon as he had local people to do so.
+An important part of Fraser's strategy was moving out from the centre into the whole of the Moru, and neighbouring Jur and Avokaya areas, and he did this as soon as he had local people to do so.
 When work was started at a new centre two people, Andarea Apaya and Danyele Parongwa, were sent together.
 One of the pair was a dresser and the other a teacher, but working closely together.
 On Sundays they would both work together in preaching and establishing the local church.
-Dr Fraser provided them with standardised medical kits and specific routines and procedures were established.
+Fraser provided them with standardised medical kits and specific routines and procedures were established.
 The teams were required to send back reports to Fraser at Lui hospital at regular intervals.
-By his death in 1935 Dr Fraser had managed to get a coverage of what is now Mundri county, with eleven dispensaries, based at the chiefs' areas.
+By his death in 1935 Fraser had managed to get a coverage of what is now Mundri county, with eleven dispensaries, based at the chiefs' areas.
 The foundation had been set for a policy that, with slight modifications, continued to be the basis of the mission work in Moru country up until the medical and educational work was taken over by the government in 1957 and 1958.

 This strategy has led to a number of important effects in the way Moru society has developed and the way the Moru view development.